Fast fashion is like fast food. After the sugar rush it just leaves a bad taste in your mouth.

 As with any behaviour change, one of the most powerful things you can do is to understand your ‘why’.

-If you want to quit fast fashion for good, then read on to understand in more depth how the textile industry has direct effects on the world’s most underprivileged workers (largely women), destructive environmental impacts that tear apart natural ecosystems and threaten human health, as well as contributing to the slaughter of billions of animals every year.
+If you want to quit fast fashion for good, then read on to understand why the textile industry is a completely unsustainable model – directly impacting upon the world’s most underprivileged workers (largely women), causing environmental damage that tears apart natural ecosystems and threatens human health, as well as contributing to the slaughter of billions of animals every year.

 Fast fashion is not free.
 Someone, somewhere is paying the price.